Principality of Capua: Norman rule

 In 1058, a year after the death of Pandulf's weak successor, the Norman count Richard of Aversa conquered Capua, but left the city itself in the control of Landulf VIII for another four years.
 Richard immediately increased his prestige with the princely title and his power by the territory which came under his authority.
 He became a neighbour of the popes and was both their protector and supporter and also an enemy who spent his last years in excommunication, as did his son and successor, Jordan I, who carved out a chunk of papal territory for the principality.
 At Richard's death, his family, the Drengot, had a prestige and power to match that of the Hauteville family, but they acted in a different sphere of influence: the Papal States and central Italy primarily.

 With the death of Jordan I, the principality declined fast.
 From 1090 to 1098, the city of Capua itself was in the hands of Lando, a Lombard count who was raised by the citizens in opposition to the young Richard II.
 The latter was only reinstalled with the aid of his fellow Normans and thus Capua became dependent on the Hautevilles and their duchy, though the princes continued to try and influence papal elections and act as papal protectors.
+Yet princely rule in Norman Capua rested on a broader aristocratic landscape than the succession of princes alone suggests.
+Cadet branches of the Drengot family remained important through the counts of Caiazzo and Carinola, while older Lombard comital lines such as the counts of Aquino also survived into the early twelfth century.
 With the death of the religious Jordan II in 1127, the principality became the object of desire of Roger II, who in 1130 united the Sicilian and peninsular domains of his family into the Kingdom of Sicily.
+Robert II's resistance to Roger II thus formed part not simply of a dynastic conflict, but of a wider struggle over how Capuan aristocratic power would be subordinated and rearranged within the new kingdom.
+One of the last important Drengot survivors, Jonathan of Carinola, was restored as a count under the new monarchy, illustrating the selective survival and political reuse of the old princely milieu.

 More than a decade of constant war followed thereafter between the Normans and the Lombard principalities, the Papal States, and the Holy Roman Empire.
 Ultimately during the summer of 1139, Pope Innocent II invaded the kingdom of Sicily with a large army.
 On 22 July 1139, at Galluccio, Pope Innocent was captured by Roger's son, Roger III.
-Days later, by means of the Treaty of Mignano, the pope proclaimed Roger II rex Siciliae ducatus Apuliae et principatus Capuae (King of Sicily, Duke of Apulia and commander of Capua).
+Days later, by means of the Treaty of Mignano, the pope proclaimed Roger II rex Siciliae ducatus Apuliae et principatus Capuae (King of Sicily, Duke of Apulia and Prince of Capua).
+In the decades that followed, the former principality continued to structure mainland politics as the Terra di Lavoro, and royal rule there increasingly relied on the rearrangement of counties and on military coordination with local aristocrats, including the royal comestabuli.